rick-25/rick-25/README.md

 - 👋 Hi, I’m @rick-25
-- 👀 I’m interested in coding
+- 👀 I’m interested in web and mobile development.
-- 🌱 I’m currently learning data-structures and algorithms
-- 💞️ I’m looking to collaborate on some newbi projects

 <!---